 Megan Pell is a coach for the Delaware Positive Behavior Support Project at UD’s Center for Disabilities Studies.

 Previously at CDS, she coordinated the Junior Partners in Policymaking Program, created and funded by the Delaware Developmental Disabilities Council.
 Megan has also worked as a transition support teacher and a secondary classroom special education teacher in public and private schools.

 Megan views the CDS Inclusion blog as a dynamic venue for sparking new conversations about disability in local and regional communities.
 She’s especially interested in engaging people in conversations related to disability and sexuality, disability in the arts and the intersection of poverty and disability in schools.

 Although Megan and her husband enjoyed living in Brazil in their younger years, they have found their groove in Delaware and feel lucky to be raising their two sons near so much family on the east coast.

-Susan also discusses her personal experience living with bipolar disorder with students enrolled in UD’s Senior Seminar in Disability Studies.
+Susan shared her personal experience living with bipolar disorder with students enrolled in UD’s Senior Seminar in Disability Studies.
 Advocating for a greater awareness of issues affecting people living with mental illness and the elimination of stigmas often associated with people living with mental illness has always been a passion of Susan’s.

 Before joining CDS, Susan was a special educator, spending more than 10 years working with students with varied disabilities in residential and public school settings.
 Most of her teaching consisted of supporting students with autism.
 Susan is pursuing a graduate degree in Public Policy and Urban Affairs, where she hopes to continue supporting the educational needs of students with disabilities.